pygfx/pygfx/docs/transparency.rst

 ------------

 The ``material.alpha_config`` is a dictionary that fully describes how the combining based on alpha occurs.
-This dictionary has at least three keys: the 'method', 'mode', and 'pass'.
-It may have additional keys for the options available for the used method.
+This dictionary has at least two keys: the 'method' and 'mode'.
+It has additional keys for the options available for the used method.
 The different presets represent common combinations of these options.

 Most users just set ``material.alpha_mode`` which implicitly sets